Non-commutative resolutions for Segre products and Cohen-Macaulay rings of hereditary representation type: A non-Gorenstein example

 \section{A non-Gorenstein example}

 So far we have been discussing {\it Gorenstein} rings of hereditary representation type.
-In this section, we give some {\it non-Gorenstein} examples whose Cohen-Macaulay representation can be controlled by quiver representations, thus should be regarded as being hereditary representation type.
+In this section, we give a {\it non-Gorenstein} example whose Cohen-Macaulay representations can be controlled by quiver representations, thus should be regarded as being hereditary representation type.